 He spent 10 years with the Russian National Team as a both fencer and instructor.
 He was a member of the Russian National U-16, U-19, and Senior National team from 2000-2008.
 He won gold medals at the 2004 European Fencing Championships and 2008 World Cup in Copenhagen, Denmark.read more

-This program is available to those who have 2 or more years of fencing experience, compete on a local or national level and are over 11 years of age.
+This program is available to those who have fencing experience, compete on a local or national level and are 17 years of age or under.
 Our competitive program is designed to train fencers with the primary goal of competing at the national and international level.
 Also, produces scholastic athletes who will be able to fence competitively at the collegiate level.read more

 What families have to say...